Side Effects

 });

-• We add a new optional effects argument, which is an array of classes (objects that have a constructor function).
+effectsargument, which is an array of classes (objects that have a constructor function). - Iterate over each

-• Iterate over each property name and map each string to the property value, then filter for only values that are functions, and then push() each function onto the effects array.
+getOwnPropertyNames()method to obtain an array of property names (string values). - Iterate over each property name and map each string to the property value, then filter for only values that are functions, and then

 Then, update the notify() method: